AJBats/saturn-texture-demo/README.md

 ## Building

 ### Windows
 Open a `cmd` shell in and run `yaul-0.3.1-win64-20240125\scripts\setenv.bat`.
-Then start VS Code using `code` on the samd `cmd` shell.
+Then start VS Code using `code` on the same `cmd` shell.
 (This will inherited the Yaul environment in VS Code).
 Once inside VS Code you can open the `texture_test.code-workspace`.

 **To build the Windows project:**
 ```